 Before you start looking for murals in Singapore, take a look at my Singapore solo travel guide and get an overview of Singapore first.

-Here are a few additional tips before you go on a hunt for street art in Singapore:
+Here are a few additional tips before you go on a hunt for wall art in Singapore:

 - Singapore murals are everywhere!
 They are not limited to these neighbourhoods mentioned in this guide.
-All you have to do is look around and you might find the most surprising and lovely street art in Singapore.
+All you have to do is look around and you might find the most surprising and lovely mural art in Singapore.

 - Sometimes the murals are drawn in narrow alleys.
 If you have a camera with a wide lens, that can help with capturing the street art.

 - The best way to see street art in Singapore is by walking.
 It gives you the opportunity to walk into the narrow lanes and back alleys.

 - However, it is best to take MRT between neighbourhoods with mural art so you can maximize your time.

 - And the best time to go is either early in the morning or late in the afternoon.
 It can be quite hot during the day in Singapore.